 Where can you find this slice of paradise, you ask?
-It’s the Enchanted Valley in Olympic National Park, and you’ll have to hike at least 27 miles round trip along the East Fork of the Quinault River to experience it for yourself.
+It’s the Enchanted Valley, and it’s one of our favorite hikes in Olympic National Park.
+You’ll have to hike at least 27 miles round trip along the East Fork of the Quinault River to experience it for yourself.

 If you’re looking to get deep into the backcountry in Olympic National Park, but aren’t up for mountain passes with several thousand feet of elevation gain, then the Enchanted Valley trail might be right up your alley.

 You should know upfront that this hike definitely requires AT LEAST one night (more on that in the detailed guide below).
 It’s too far for a day hike.